 To discuss your support needs or to book a study needs assessment contact:

-Studying at university is a bit different to college so we offer group and individual support to help you adjust.
+Studying at university is a bit different to college, Academic Guidance team offer group and individual support to help you adjust.
 Just drop in to one of our regular lunchtime workshops – there's no need to book.

 We can help you to: